henrique-coder/streamsnapper/README.md

 downloader = Downloader(
     # Initialize the Downloader class with the required settings for downloading a file.
-    max_connections='auto',  # The maximum number of connections to use for downloading the file. (default: 'auto') overwrite=True,  # Overwrite the file if it already exists.
+    max_connections='auto',  # The maximum number of connections to use for downloading the file. (default: 'auto') connection_speed='auto',  # The connection speed in Mbps.
+If 'auto', the connection speed will be set to 80 Mbps. (default: 'auto') overwrite=True,  # Overwrite the file if it already exists.
 Otherwise, a "_1", "_2", etc. suffix will be added. (default: True) show_progress_bar=True,  # Show or hide the download progress bar. (default: True) headers=None,  # Custom headers to include in the request.
 If None, default headers will be used. (default: None)